Jimmy Hart: World Wrestling Federation (1985–1993)

-In 1985, Hart's friend Hillbilly Jim recommended him to WWF owner Vince McMahon, who hired him.
-He was nicknamed "The Mouth of the South" due to his loose-lipped style, often augmented by his trademark megaphone, which he used to instruct and encourage his protégés, to discourage and annoy opponents and announcers (especially Gorilla Monsoon) and also as a weapon.
-Hart's first acquisition in the WWF was Greg "The Hammer" Valentine, then the Intercontinental Heavyweight Champion, whom Hart managed at WrestleMania.
+In 1985, Hart's friend, Hillbilly Jim, recommended him to WWF owner Vince McMahon, who hired him.
+He was nicknamed "the Mouth of the South" due to his loose-lipped style, often augmented by his trademark megaphone, which he used as a weapon, and to instruct and encourage his protégés to discourage and annoy opponents and announcers, especially Gorilla Monsoon.
+Hart's first acquisition in the WWF was Greg "the Hammer" Valentine, then the Intercontinental Heavyweight Champion, whom Hart managed at WrestleMania.
 After Valentine lost the Intercontinental Heavyweight Title to Tito Santana, Hart briefly co-managed the Dream Team (Valentine and Beefcake), until he was phased out and gave full control to "Luscious Johnny" Valiant.
-At WrestleMania, Hart also managed King Kong Bundy as he defeated S.D.
-Jones.
-Hart later traded Bundy's contract to Bobby "The Brain" Heenan for The Missing Link and Adrian Adonis.
+At WrestleMania, Hart also managed King Kong Bundy as he defeated S. D. Jones.
+Hart later traded Bundy's contract to Bobby "the Brain" Heenan for The Missing Link and Adrian Adonis.
 He helped the latter to establish his "Adorable Adrian" gimmick.
-Hart also managed Jim "The Anvil" Neidhart.
+Hart also managed Jim "the Anvil" Neidhart.
 1985 also marked the appearance of the legendary Bret "Hitman" Hart.
-Jimmy Hart teamed him up with Jim "The Anvil" Neidhart to form The Hart Foundation.
+Jimmy Hart teamed him up with Jim "the Anvil" Neidhart to form the Hart Foundation.
 On January 26, 1987, Hart guided the Hart Foundation to the WWF World Tag Team Title, which they won from the British Bulldogs.
-Disgraced-referee-turned-wrestler Danny Davis also was managed by Jimmy Hart.
+Disgraced-referee-turned-wrestler Danny Davis was also managed by Jimmy Hart.